 Smoking is a particularly harmful way of administering marijuana, as marijuana smoke contains at least 50 of the same known carcinogens found in tobacco.
 The smoke released when marijuana is burned can also contribute to bronchitis and impaired respiratory function in regular smokers.

-As with antidepressants, there is a potential for dependency with marijuana.
+As with antidepressants, there is a potential for dependency on marijuana.
 Current statistics indicate that cannabis dependence syndrome occurs in around 1 in 10 users.

 Several studies show that psychosis runs in families.
 For example, the lifetime risk of developing psychosis for a first-degree relative is up to seven times higher than the general population.
 If these individuals use marijuana, their risk becomes even higher.